Baseline guidelines for alignment

 The older we get, the harder it is to maintain proper posture.
 In addition to effective habits to consider, there are simple and quick exercises that you can layer into your daily routine to support posture and alignment:

-• Take breaks from your workstation every 30-40 minutes.
-Stand up, walk around, roll shoulders forward and backward.
+- Take breaks from your workstation every 30-40 minutes.
+Stand up, walk around, roll shoulders forward and backward, and consider doing some air squats to mobilize the hips and lower back.

 The Experts